Languages of Spain: Other Romance varieties

 Spanish itself boasts a substantial internal variation in the country.
-For example, the Andalusian or Canarian dialects, each with their own subvarieties, some of them being partially closer to the Spanish of the Americas, which they heavily influenced to varying degrees, depending on the region or period and according to different and non-homogeneous migrating or colonisation processes.
+For example, the Andalusian or Canarian dialects, each with their own subvarieties, some of them being partially closer to Spanish dialects in the Americas, which they heavily influenced to varying degrees, depending on the region or period and according to different and non-homogeneous migrating or colonisation processes.
 Despite being a dialect, some Andalusian speakers have attempted to promote Andalusian as a different language independent of Spanish.

-Five very localised dialects are of difficult filiation: Fala (a variety mostly ascribed to the Galician-Portuguese group locally spoken in an area of the province of Cáceres sometimes called Valley of Jálama/Xálima, which includes the towns of San Martín de Trevejo, Eljas and Valverde del Fresno); Cantabrian and Extremaduran, two Astur-Leonese dialects also regarded as Spanish dialects; Eonavian, a dialect between Asturian and Galician, closer to the latter according to several linguists; and Benasquese, a Ribagorçan dialect that was formerly classified as Catalan, later as Aragonese, and which is now often regarded as a transitional language of its own.
-Asturian and Leonese are closely related to the local Mirandese which is spoken on an adjacent territory but over the border into Portugal.
+Five very localised dialects are of difficult filiation: Fala; Cantabrian and Extremaduran, two Astur-Leonese dialects also regarded as Spanish dialects; Eonavian, a dialect between Asturian and Galician, closer to the latter according to several linguists; and Benasquese, a Ribagorçan dialect that was formerly classified as Catalan, later as Aragonese, and which is now often regarded as a transitional language of its own.
+Asturian and Leonese are closely related to the local Mirandese which is spoken in an adjacent territory on the opposite side of the border, in Portugal.
 Mirandese is recognised and has some local official status.

+Silbo Gomero, a whistled code of Canarian Spanish, is used on the island of La Gomera.

 Statistics

 In terms of the number of speakers and dominance, the most prominent of the languages of Spain is Spanish, spoken by about 99% of Spaniards as a first or second language.
 According to a 2019 Pew Research survey, the most commonly spoken languages at home other than Spanish were Catalan in 8% of households, Valencian in 4%, Galician in 3% and Basque in 1%.
 A study in 2016 by the University of Navarra focused on which languages were used most frequently to consume news within a week (using multiple-choice surveys).
 The response included foreign languages, Spanish and only co-official and protected languages.
 95.2% of news was consumed in Spanish and 30.4% in a co-official or protected language.
 The study reflects that the consumption of protected languages is proportional to their knowledge and that the consumption of foreign-language news is greater than that of regional-language news.